Illmatic: Album cover

-Since its release, the cover art of Illmatic has also gained an iconic reputation — having been subject to numerous parodies and tributes.
-Music columnist Byron Crawford later called the cover for Illmatic "one of the dopest album covers ever in hip-hop."
+Since its release, the cover art of Illmatic has gained an iconic reputation — having been subject to numerous parodies and tributes.
 Commenting on the cover's artistic value, Rob Marriott of Complex writes, "Illmatic's poignant cover matched the mood, tone, and qualities of this introspective album to such a high degree that it became an instant classic, hailed as a visual full of meaning and nuance."
-XXL called the album cover a "high art photo concept for a rap album" and described the artwork as a "noisy, confusing streetscape looking through the housing projects and a young boy superimposed in the center of it all."
-The XXL columnist also compared the cover to that of rapper Lil Wayne's sixth studio album Tha Carter III (2008), stating that it also "reflects the reality of disenfranchised youth today."
+NME's Emily Barker agrees, saying that the cover delivers a message of "how easily innocence is lost in NY's neglected concrete jungles".
+Illmatic was the first hip-hop album to feature a child on its cover and it became a template for covers of numerous other albums.

 On the song "Shark Niggas (Biters)" from his debut album Only Built 4 Cuban Linx...
 (1995), rapper Raekwon with Ghostface Killah criticized the cover of The Notorious B.I.G.'s Ready to Die (1994), which was released a few months after Illmatic, for featuring a picture of a baby with an afro, implying that his cover had copied the idea from Nas.
 This generated long-standing controversy between the rappers, resulting in an unpublicized feud which Nas later referenced in the song "Last Real Nigga Alive" from his sixth studio album God's Son (2002).